-ABI continues to support legislation that further reduces commercial and industrial property taxes to make lowa more competitive for job creation, retention and attraction.
+ABI continues to support legislation that further reduces property taxes to make lowa more competitive for job creation, retention and attraction.
 ABI supports the development of a simplified property tax system based on actual value and usage of the property.
-The system should provide adequate safeguards to prohibit spikes in rates and assessment and should not rely on new taxes and fees.
-ABI supports a phase-out of the state property tax backfill to local governments.
+The system should provide adequate safeguards to prohibit spikes in rates and assessments and should not rely on new taxes and fees.